qatkk/EchoAlgorithmWithExtinction/README.md

 ### Code
 This algorithm is implemented with the help of runner code provided with the project description.The runner code runs multiple nodes with the help of python multi-thread processing.
 Nodes are connected to each other with weighted edges which may or may not have packet loss or delay.
 Each node is implemented by node.py, and runs until end of the algorithm.
-Nodes communicate with the help of *rabbitmq* \cite{rabbitMQ} library in python.
+Nodes communicate with the help of *rabbitmq*[1] library in python.
 On every received message, perocess\hyph{msg} function is called to handle the message according to the algorithm.
 Initially each node's id, round, parent, status, sub-tree length are set to {-1, 0, -1, False, 0}.
 Initial set-up is done at *initiate* function.